-BC Women's Health Foundation (the "Foundation") changed its name from British Columbia's Women's Hospital and Health Centre Foundation on May 30, 2019.
-The Foundation was incorporated on August 22, 1995 and is registered under the Societies Act (British Columbia).
+BC Women's Health Foundation (the "Foundation") was incorporated on August 22, 1995 and is registered under the Societies Act (British Columbia).

 The Foundation has a pan-provincial mandate to support the advancement of the full spectrum of women's health, across all life stages, through philanthropy.
 This includes the support of the British Columbia Women's Hospital and Health Centre (the "Hospital"), and its research institute ("Women's Health Research Institute"), in its mission of health care, education and research relating to women, newborns and families.
 The Hospital is a part of the Provincial Health Services Authority ("PHSA"), which was established on December 12, 2001.